 There are frost tolerant vegetables you can grow in the fall and winter such as broccoli, cauliflower, carrots, brussels sprouts, collards, kale, kohlrabi, leeks, peas, radishes and swiss chard.

-Many vegetables that can be grown in cold weather actually thrive in cooler temperatures, allowing you to extend your growing season.
-Depending on your growing zone, it’s very possible you can grow fresh vegetables year round.
+Fall garden vegetables can be grown in cold weather and thrive in cooler temperatures, allowing you to extend your growing season.
+Depending on your growing zone, it’s very possible you can grow fresh vegetables year-round.

 Keep in mind that cold tolerance will depend on your particular climate and micro-climate.
-For example, when the plants are on the south side of a structure, they sometimes can tolerate temperatures that go lower than they generally can withstand out in a more open area.
+For example, when the plants are on the south side of a structure, they sometimes can tolerate temperatures that go lower than they generally can withstand in a more exposed area.

 Frost tolerance varies for different cultivars.
 Look for notes that specify a vegetable variety is particularly cold tolerant.
 Some may have been developed for heat tolerance as well.